AllanOricil/node-red-private-catalogue-builder/README.md

 docker build . -t catalogue --build-arg REGISTRY=https://localhost:4873 --no-cache
 ```

+`REGISTRY` is the registry used to fetch the dependencies of this project during builds.
+It defaults to https://registry.npmjs.org/.
+You can use this to get build dependencies from your own private registry.

 ## Run

 ```bash
 docker run -dit --network=host -e NAME="MY CATALOG" -e REGISTRY="http://localhost:4873" catalogue
 ```

+`REGISTRY` is the registry used to create the catalogue.json